Wednesday, April 8

 This is a second, faster and more sustained version of the dawn song, but the phrases are still delivered more slowly than the day song.
 This bird sings 84 phrases in the first minute of the recording, using 17 different syllables ranging from once to 11 times, including 2 chick-burrs (30 mins before sunrise, June, NJ).

-The Summer Tanager song has a combination of clear and burry phrases (May, NJ).
+The Summer Tanager song has a combination of clear and burry phrases, and sounds like a Rose-breasted Grosbeak with a sore thoat, or a Scarlet Tanager that's had singing lessons (May, NJ).

-American Robin for comparison (July, ME).
+American Robin for comparison (May, PA).

 Each Indigo Bunting is identifiable by its single song, which consists of paired notes chosen from a species total of about 100.